-- Relying on section 3.05 (b) the Board declined to grant the City of Thunder Bay cost eligibility because it is the effective owner of TBH.
-The City of Thunder Bay is the sole shareholder of TBH. - 10.
-As a result of application section 3.05 (b), section 3.03 does not apply and the issue becomes rather if section 3.07 applies.
+- Relying on section 3.05 (b) the Board declined to grant the Town of Atikokan cost eligibility because it is the effective owner of Atikokan Hydro.
+The Town of Atikokan is the sole shareholder of Atikokan Hydro. - 10.
+As a result of application of section 3.05 (b), section 3.03 does not apply and the issue becomes rather if section 3.07 applies.
 Section 3.07 considers whether special circumstances exist that would cause the Board to exercise its discretion in favour of granting cost award eligibility to a party that would otherwise be ineligible.2 - 11.
-The special circumstances in this case are that the City of Thunder Bay understands it is the only remaining electrical distribution company in Ontario that employs a Rate Minimization model. - 12.
-Under this model the City of Thunder Bay does not receive any dividends or interest payments on its capital from its ownership of Thunder Bay Hydro.
-By avoiding the distribution rate increases associated with a financial return to the City of Thunder Bay serves as an economic stimulant in a weak local economy.
-Thunder Bay Hydro is essentially operating under a breakeven scenario, where the small return earned is used to fund the capital expenditure programs of Thunder Bay Hydro. - 13.
-The City of Thunder Bay cannot be said to be primarily representing its own commercial interests in this consultation because it receives no revenue from its ownership of Thunder Bay Hydro.
-The City of Thunder Bay rather is primarily representing the public interest of their constituent ratepayers.3 By mandating the rate minimization model the City of Thunder Bay is in fact demonstrating by their actions that it "primarily represents a public interest" rather than its own direct commercial interests.
-In refusing to take advantage of the opportunity to take a dividend out of TBH into its general revenue, is de facto already representing the interests of the ratepayers in relation to their interests in electricity distribution and transmission.
+The special circumstances in this case are that Atikokan Hydro Inc. serves a large geographical area with a small population so that although it does have the legal capability to declare a dividend to its shareholder, Atikokan Hydro Inc. has never been financially in a position to do so. - 12.
+The fact the Town of Atikokan does not receive any dividends or interest payments on its capital from its ownership of Atikokan Hydro means it receives no direct revenue from owning an electricity distribution company.
+Atikokan Hydro is and has been essentially operating under a breakeven scenario where the small return earned is used to fund the capital expenditure programs of Atikokan Hydro.
+Atikokan Hydro's revenue is applied to maintain a safe and reliable local electricity distribution company that meets the needs of its customers. - 13.
+By Atikokan Hydro never paying dividends or interest on capital to the Town of Atikokan the Town of Atikokan cannot be said to be primarily representing their own commercial interests, but rather are primarily representing the public interests of their constituent ratepayers.3 By not mandating Atikokan Hydro to pay it dividends or interest on capital demonstrates the Town of